mlabs-haskell/catalyst-funded-projects/Fund9/Dev Documentation Drive/README.md

 ## Progress Reports

+### June 2023

+We finished work on the developer documentation drive and wrapped up this project.
+Our closeout report is available [here](https://youtu.be/ZMq5D6y6t1w).

 ### May 2023

 Work over the last month of the docdrive project focused on documenting Plutip, an internal testing tool that relies on generating local clusters.
 Plutip is one of the key software projects we wished to cover and are happy to approach it.